 One of the most innovative and essential fields of study, computer science has been, is, and will continue to be responsible for most of our technological world.

 Computer scientists are the ones who write the software that runs on the computers found everywhere in modern life, from military to medical, communications to transportation, and manufacturing to entertainment.
 They find software solutions to address issues for companies and the world.

-The Computer Science major at St. Mary’s studies programming languages, operating systems, algorithms, files and databases, computer architecture, data communications, computer security and software engineering.
+The Computer Science student at St. Mary’s studies programming languages, operating systems, algorithms, databases, computer architecture, computer networks, computer security and software engineering.

 Students learn to develop not only strong software development skills, but also problem-solving and oral and written communication skills.

-These students often work full-time in the summer and part-time in the fall and spring.
-Students have also done co-ops at IBM and Microsoft.
-Many students complete their senior project as part of their internship or as a community service project helping local non-profit organizations become technologically up-to-date.
+These students may work full-time in the summer and part-time in the fall and spring.
+Some have done co-ops at IBM and Microsoft, while others may complete their senior project as part of their internship or as a community service project helping local non-profit organizations become technologically up-to-date.

 Student research opportunities are essential components of the Computer Science program at St. Mary’s.
-Students may assist in faculty research involving the National Science Foundation and other grants, as well as tutor mathematics and computer science in the Learning Assistance Center.
+Students may assist in faculty research involving the National Science Foundation and other grants, as well as tutor mathematics and computer science in the Rattler Success Center.

 The Center for Cyber Excellence at St. Mary’s University is a collaborative venture drawing on the expertise of faculty and staff from the School of Science, Engineering and Technology, as well as from other disciplines within the University and the University’s Information Services Division.
 The Center provides guidance and general cyber defense information, and promotes collaboration and interaction with other students, faculty and programs.

 The Department hosts Computer Science Seminars which help students learn how to be great students, as well as providing them with opportunities to learn how to interview and meet potential employers.